-This sections links to a few quick brewing guides to get you started.
-The guides are just enough to point you in the right direction, if you don't have any experience at all, or if you want a memory refresh.
+This section links to a few quick brewing guides to get you started.
+The guides are just enough to point you in the right direction, if you don’t have any experience at all, or if you want a memory refresh.
 Espresso brewing is a race for perfection, for most enthusiasts.
-But the perfectionists have to start somehow, and these infographics are the perfect way.
+But the perfectionists have to start somehow, and these infographics are a perfect way.

 What Is Espresso?

 Espresso is a coffee obtained by using pressure during the preparation process.
 In order to prepare an espresso, a small amount of water is pushed through a puck of finely ground coffee beans.
 The pressure is what makes espresso special, and it allows the barista to extract more flavors from the beans.
 Because of this, an espresso cannot be brewed with a French press, a Keurig, or a drip coffeemaker.

 Espresso is the base for many milk-based coffee drinks, and coffee lovers look for inexpensive ideas to prepare it at home.
 From a flavor and taste perspective, you cannot use other coffee brewing methods to make espresso.
 However, if you are looking to make a latte, any strong coffee will do, because the espresso flavor is drenched into the milk.
 If you are making a cappuccino though, you better stick with real espresso, or at least espresso alternatives.
 Take a look in the advanced brewing section, and you’ll find a guide for brewing espresso alternatives.